NicolasHug/Surprise/index.md

-For bugs, issues or questions about [Surprise](http://surpriselib.com), you can use the GitHub [project page](https://github.com/NicolasHug/Surprise) (please don't send me emails as there would be no record for future users).
+For bugs, issues or questions about [Surprise](http://surpriselib.com), you can use the GitHub [project page](https://github.com/NicolasHug/Surprise) (please don't send me emails as there would be no record for other users).